chrisamoore/Ratchet-Demo/readme.md

 	- [https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)

 ### To Use
+If its the First Time Use:

+		composer install

+Else:

+		copmoser update

 Cd into Root and run in Terminal:

 		php bin/XX-server.php

 Open 2 browsers and in the consoles Run: